surajsolanki724/Docker/README.md

 # Docker
 Docker based project which is basically contribute to our industry automation ,testing field.

-# Starting With Q n A
+##Starting With Q n A

-1. why we need docker?
+`1. why we need docker?
-answer: docker is basically a conatiner technology which is provide us to a feel like we work on original os. its really very cool and light weight os. it does not comsume high RAM and CPU. when our requirment is application testing , building and destroy so many time in very less time then docker is main role play. but if we use virtual machine this is not possible
+answer: docker is basically a conatiner technology which is provide us to a feel like we work on original os. its really very cool and light weight os. it does not comsume high RAM and CPU. when our requirment is application testing , building and destroy so many time in very less time then docker is main role play. but if we use virtual machine this is not possible `

 2. why is difference between docker and virtualiization? answer : Docker is container based technology and containers are just user space of the operating system.
 At the low level, a container is just a set of processes that are isolated from the rest of the system, running from a distinct image that provides all files necessary to support the processes.
 It is built for running applications.
 In Docker, the containers running share the host OS kernel.